Going through IVF is stressful, emotional and exhausting. The rollercoaster ride has no obvious end and your life feels somewhat suspended in the air.

 Kind of along the lines of ‘everything happens for a reason’, this suggests that I should accept whatever the outcome is.
 You know, as if it’s fate.

 Personally, I feel this remark is better suited to a situation I’m not so emotionally invested in and won’t be crushed by a potential outcome.

 A job interview perhaps, some exam results or even a friendly disagreement.
 IVF, not so much.

 Yes, I have tried acupuncture, massage, meditation and every form of ‘may aid fertility’ product.

-I have googled and tried ALL the things that other IVF’ers recommend.
-And yes, I have tried just accepting that I may not become a mummy.
+I have googled and tried all the things that other IVF’ers recommend.
+And yes, I have tried just accepting that I may not become a mother.

 We all know the story of a friend who fell pregnant after 394 attempts at IVF, or the couple who’d given up hope, only to conceive naturally.
 All I can say is good for them.
 That’s great!

 However, it doesn’t help me to know this.
 Why?
 Because every individual couple and IVF experience is different.